paulross/PyCppContainers/docs/sphinx/source/performance.rst

 The C++ code was compiled with ``-O3`` and run on Apple M1 (2020) CPU running Mac OS X 13.5.1 (Ventura) with 16 GB RAM.

+These test results are built with Python 3.12.

 .. toctree::
    :maxdepth: 4
    :caption: Contents: